-Depending on your circumstances, your council tax bill could be reduced by up to 100%.
+Depending on your circumstances, you could reduce your council tax bill by up to 100%.

-Both those who are unemployed or working may be able to benefit from council tax reduction.
+Both those who are unemployed or working may be able to enjoy a council tax reduction.
 It does not matter if you rent or own your own home – you may still be eligible.

-As each council has its own scheme, what you may be entitled to can vary from council to council.
+As each council has its own scheme, your entitlement can vary from council to council.

 Other factors can also influence how much of a discount you may be able to get.
 If you have children, for example, or savings, this could make a difference.

-If you are the only person living in your house, you may be able to get a 25% discount on your council tax, no matter what you earn.
+If you are the sole occupier of your house, you may be able to get a 25% discount on your council tax, no matter what you earn.
 Ask your council for more information about this.

 Cold weather payments